cindyrella/cindyrella.github.io/notes.markdown

 permalink:
 ---

-# Extended Lecture Notes

-For the lecture notes on my other courses, you can find them in the link in the main page.
+For the lecture notes on my other courses, you can find them in the course link on the main page.

 ## Introduction to High Performance Computing